argilla-io/argilla-sdk-chatbot/argilla-chatbot.md

 )
 ```

-In this dataset we will have 2 fields: one for the `instruction`, that for a single query will be that, but if the conversation is extended, will contain all the conversation up to that point, and the `response` will contain the last message from our chatbot.
-3 questions, one to check if the answer is correct, other to determine whether the model answered something unrelated to the task it was meant to do, and an optional field to save any feedback related to the response.
-And finally, 2 metadata properties that can be use afterwards to filter in the conversation, an ID that will be unique per conversation, and the turn in the given conversation.
+In this dataset, we will have 2 fields: one for the `instruction`, that for a single query will be that, but if the conversation is extended, will contain all the conversation up to that point, and the `response` will contain the last message from our chatbot.
+3 questions: one to check if the answer is correct, another to determine whether the model answered something unrelated to the task it was meant to do, and an optional field to save any feedback related to the response.
+Finally, 2 metadata properties can be used afterward to filter in the conversation: an ID that will be unique per conversation and the turn in the given conversation.

 An example can be seen in the following image: